-Cng CP098 - COVID19 FINANCIAL HARDSHIP POLICY FOR RATES AND SUNDRY DEBTORS
+Cng CP098 -- FINANCIAL HARDSHIP POLICY FOR RATES AND SUNDRY DEBTORS

-GOVERNANCE INFORMATION Procedure Link: NA Administrative Policy Link: NA
+GOVERNANCE INFORMATION Procedure Link: PR120 - Financial Hardship Procedure for Rates and Sundry Debtors Administrative Policy Link: NA

-ADMINISTRATION INFORMATION History: History: Version: 1 OCM 27/05/20 Res: 126-20 Synopsis: Policy Created Version 4 CnG CP002 OCM 30/09/20 Res: ???-20 Synopsis Reviewed and Adopted by Council
+ADMINISTRATION INFORMATION History: Version: 1 CnG CP098 OCM 27/05/20 Res: 126-20 Synopsis: Policy Created Version 2 CnG CP098 OCM 30/09/20 Res: 270-20 Synopsis Reviewed and Adopted by Council Version 3 CnG CP098 OCM 30/06/21 Res: 203-21 Synopsis: Amended and Adopted by Council Version 4 CnG CP098 OCM 28/09/22 Res: 243-22 Synopsis Reviewed and Adopted by Council

-To give effect to our commitment to support the whole community to meet the unprecedented challenges arising from the COVID19 pandemic, the Shire of Dardanup recognises that these challenges will result in financial hardship for our ratepayers and sundry debtors.
+To give effect to our commitment to support the whole community to meet the unprecedented challenges, the Shire of Dardanup recognises that these challenges will result in financial hardship for our ratepayers and sundry debtors.

-The COVID-19 Financial Hardship Policy outlines how the Shire will assist residential ratepayers and sundry debtors experiencing financial hardship.
+The Financial Hardship Policy outlines how the Shire will assist residential ratepayers and sundry debtors experiencing financial hardship.
 The Policy is intended to ensure that we offer fair, equitable, consistent and dignified support to ratepayers and sundry debtors suffering hardship, while treating all members of the community with respect and understanding at this difficult time.